What does “financial freedom” mean to you?

 If you’ve looked at your budget carefully, worked on an emergency fund and started to pay down your debt, you may still feel like you can’t make ends meet.
 This is tough, especially if you’ve got a lot of debt to pay off.

 Sometimes the answer is to find additional ways to earn money.
-It doesn’t necessarily mean you need to run out and get a part-time job (although that’s one solution).
-Consider ways to earn money from home.
-You could watch a friend’s children a few days a week, take on neighborhood jobs or teach lessons.
-There are also many ways to earn money online by doing jobs like proofreading, virtual assisting, testing websites and even taking surveys.
+It doesn’t necessarily mean you need to run out and get a part-time job (although that’s one good and immediate solution).
+You can also consider ways to earn money from home.
+You could watch a friend’s children a few days a week, take on neighborhood jobs or teach lessons, or even sell items you already own.

-Often the little boost of additional money is what you need to get over the savings hump.
+Regardless of HOW you decide to supplement your income, the little boost of additional money is often what you need to get over the savings hump.
 Once you’ve tucked away an emergency fund, use extra money toward paying down your debt.
 Start with your smallest debt first until it’s paid off completely.
 Then put the additional money toward your next smallest debt and build from there.
 This is called the debt snowball method—it’s motivating and fast!

 Remember, your debt didn’t build up overnight.
 You didn’t veer into financial chaos in a day.
 It will take time to undo, but if you’re diligent and dedicated to your cause it will happen.
 Sometimes when goals seem to take a long time to achieve we might become frustrated or start to consider giving up.